netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

    the product export description are needed.

 The **export description** and the **tariff number** are taken from the respective **product attributes**.
+If the export description is not maintained, the product name will be used for it.

 Additional values (e.g. Terms Of Trade) can be set in the configuration section `Automatic Shipment Creation Default Values`_, e.g. for shipments with non-default values.